wlcreate/Start-Asian-Love/README.md

 ## Features

-As of May 4th, Start Asian Love has Home, News, Support, and Wins pages.
+As of July 1st, Start Asian Love has Home, About, News, Support, and Wins pages.

 ### Home Page

 Users learn about the rise of Anti-Asian incidents and crimes, as well as Asian racism, in the United States.
 A youtube playlist, graphics, and text is displayed for the user to interact with.

+### About Page

+Users learn more about the history and mission of Start Asian Love, as well as the team behind it.

 ### News Page